Azure/AzureTestDrive/README.md

+# Azure Test Drive

+Azure Test Drive is a "try before you buy solution for Azure".
+We have a full <b>[Wiki](https://github.com/Azure/AzureTestDrive/wiki/home)</b> to walkthrough what a Test Drive is and how to build one!

+Below is our prototype tool to helps you to develop, test, and debug your own Azure Test Drive ARM template solution.

 # Azure Test Drive Dev Kit

-Azure Test Drive is a "try before you buy solution for Azure".
-This project provides a tool set which helps you to build, test, and debug your own Azure Test Drive solution.

 * [Installation](#installation)
 * [Quick Guide](#quick-guide)